exonian/exonian.github.com/_posts/2014-06-17-describing-my-game.md

 categories: my-game
 ---

-Yesterday, I was made aware of [Tom Francis's][pentadactTwitter] advice on explaining your game to new people, titled [How To Explain Your Game To An Asshole][howTo] (it's ok &mdash; he assures us he's qualified to write such a piece, on account of being an asshole himself).
+Yesterday, [I was made aware][jennTweet] of [Tom Francis's][pentadactTwitter] advice on explaining your game to new people, titled [How To Explain Your Game To An Asshole][howTo] (it's ok &mdash; he assures us he's qualified to write such a piece, on account of being an asshole himself).
 The article is an annotated transcript of his talk at GDC the other year, and it's brilliant.
 Witty and relatable, and extremely practical.

 So it inspired me to take a look at how I explain <i>Thief</i>.
 Turns out I probably do a fair job already (or at least avoid some of the very worst traps): when I talk about it, I tend to focus mostly on a broad description of how it plays rather than going too quickly into the stuff that you only care about if I've already won you over somewhat.